AmritRaj369/Data-analysis-projects/SQL_dataAnalysis_projects/target_SQL_Analysis/readme.md

   GROUP BY 1
   ORDER BY 2 DESC,3 DESC;
 ```
-### Analysis based on sales, freight and delivery time.

 ## Analysis based on sales, freight and delivery time.
-### Finding no. of days taken to deliver each order from the order’s purchase date as delivery time.
+#### Finding no. of days taken to deliver each order from the order’s purchase date as delivery time.
-### Also, calculating the difference (in days) between the estimated & actual delivery date of an order.
+#### Also, calculating the difference (in days) between the estimated & actual delivery date of an order.
 ```sql
 SELECT order_id, DATE_DIFF(order_delivered_customer_date, order_purchase_timestamp, DAY) AS time_to_deliver,
 DATE_DIFF(order_delivered_customer_date, order_estimated_delivery_date, DAY) AS diff_estimated_delivery